-This course covers basic principles of the design/build and other project delivery methods using the interdisciplinary team approach to problem-solving.
+This course covers basic principles of the design/ build and other project delivery methods using the interdisciplinary team approach to problem-solving.

-CM403 SENIOR CAPSTONE INTEGRATION PROJECT
+CM403 SENIOR CAPSTONE INTEGRATION PROJECT Credits: 6

-Prerequisite: Fourth-year standing in
+Prerequisite: Fourth-year standing in major discipline Schedule: 6 hours weekly [Lecture

-major discipline

 This course is designed to integrate previous coursework into a comprehensive, team-based course to better prepare students for initial industry employment.
 As implied by the name "capstone," this course is designed to be rigorous, allencompassing, and focused on real, contemporary construction issues.
-Students are challenged to exhibit mastery of the following construction topics: design management and bid documents, construction contracts, scheduling, economics, cost estimating, project management, ethics, subcontracting, construction safety, sustainable practices, and capital asset management.
+Students are challenged to exhibit mastery of the following construction topics: design management and bid documents, construction contracts, scheduling, economics, cost estimating, project management, ethics, subcontracting, construction safety, sustainable practices, and capital asset organization, site preparation, and project turnover.
+Students learn to establish inspection guidelines for quality checks and calculate quality-oriented schedules and specifications, while gaining understanding of the leading theory in the area.